chrisjomaron/tru-strap/README.md

 We will pass required credentials as parameters into tru-strap in order for it to download/clone the required private repo(s).

 ## How do I use it?
-We run this version of tru-strap via Vagrant using Docker as the VM provider and a centos6 image has been provided.
+We run this version of tru-strap via Vagrant using Docker as the VM provider on a centos 6 linux platform.

-Steps to start the agg (Aggregation Services):
+For example to start the agg (Aggregation Services):

 ```
 git@github.com:pauldavidgilligan-msm/tru-strap.git